splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 After you've successfully indexed a span tag or process, Splunk APM saves the configuration in the :strong:`APM MetricSets` page in :strong:`Data Configuration`.
 Go to this page to view the index scope and status of the span tag or process.

 You can modify the configuration for existing indexed tags and processes, including adding and removing services for specific indexed tags or processes and modifying the scope.
-You can also pause or stop indexing without deleting their configuration.
+You can also pause or stop indexing without deleting the configuration.
 This is useful when you want to temporarily stop indexing a span tag or process, but don't want to remove the configuration.

 To review or modify existing indexed span tags or processes, do the following: